PureHarmonyProject/app-ppAstahW/README.md

-# app-WhatsApp
+# app-ppAstahW
-Official Meta Platforms WhatsApp app for PureHarmony
+Official ppAstahW app for Oniro and AOSP